deliciousbrains/wp-queue/README.md

 wp_queue()->push( new Subscribe_User_Job( 12345 ) );
 ```

 You can create delayed jobs by passing an optional second parameter to the `push` method.
-This job will be delayed by 60 minutes.
+This job will be delayed by 60 minutes:

 ```php
 wp_queue()->push( new Subscribe_User_Job( 12345 ), 3600 );
 ```

-### Cron Worker
+## Cron Worker

 Jobs need to be processed by a queue worker.
-You can start a cron worker like so, which piggy backs onto WP cron.
+You can start a cron worker like so, which piggy backs onto WP cron:

 ```php
 wp_queue()->cron();